 Understanding how a chatbot might be useful to you starts with understanding what functionalities you would need it for, and then comparing this to wider market research about customer trends, and what they are predicted to use a chatbot for.

-As the saying goes, time is money, and for both business and customer this is true.
-Two thirds of customers feel that it is important for a company to value their time, and making them wait in long queues to resolve simple enquiries like “What are your refund policies?” is not a good way to facilitate customer loyalty nor enhance customer experience.
-This might be particularly important in an emergency situation, like the Covid pandemic where chatbots provided much needed reassurance and advice
+As the saying goes, time is money, and for both business and customer, this is true.
+Two-thirds of customers feel that it is important for a company to value their time, and making them wait in long queues to resolve simple inquiries like “What are your refund policies?” is not a good way to facilitate customer loyalty or enhance customer experience.
+This might be particularly important in an emergency situation, like the Covid pandemic where chatbots provided much-needed reassurance and advice.

 An end to FAQ pages

 This links back to what was said earlier: chatbots offer user-friendly solutions to many simple problems that consumers have.
 This can be done without the price tag of hiring a whole team of agents, making them fantastic for smaller businesses.